It’s All About Soul

 Enzenberger writes that certain conditions in the treaty, and the allied occupation of the Ruhr area, created “furious thoughts of revenge in the German society”.
 (The final payments ended up being made on 4th October 2010).
 A feeling of powerlessness made people seek shelter within extreme positions.
 And everybody underestimated the short guy with a small, black moustache, the creature of darkness, born and nourished by the chaotic circumstances.
 With his right arm raised, he was to spin Germany head first into a euphoric and collective hysteria not seen before in Europe.

 Around that time, while people marched through the streets in brown uniforms to Teutonic horn music, my uncle left his childhood home.
 For a while he lived in a basement in the St. Pauli district of Hamburg together with a coloured woman, playing American jazz music on the gramophone and participating in meetings of the White Rose movement.
-But foremost there was music.
+But foremost there was music, the language of the soul.
 And a very different one than played by the marching bands outside in the streets.
-Out of the gramophone in the basement in St. Pauli came a new kind of music from the other side of the Atlantic ocean.
+Coming out of the gramophone in the basement in St. Pauli was a new kind of music coming from the other side of the Atlantic ocean.
 You could feel the beat with every nerve in your body.
 Even in a crippled leg.
 The sound of the soul.
 After the 2nd WW, in the 1950-ties, when Olaf toured Germany as an impresario for black, American jazz musicians, Miles Davis told him: “You are one of the few.”

 He engaged in other activities too, had his own art gallery, Galerie Olaf Hudtwalcker, of course located in the House of Jazz in Frankfurt.
 It was not an art gallery to look for the über-romantic landscapes we are so fond of in Norway.
 Whereas his body might move slowly, the soul was not about to be dragged down by gravity.
 The times they were a-changing.
 His gallery was a show-room for modern art.
 Among the exhibitions were works by the Japanese Sho-Master Shiryu Morita.